My Resume From Salvation To The Present

 and received a diploma in missions.

 Bev and I both graduated with honors and a Diploma in Missions after three years.
 Bev and I

-were married on January 7, 1979 and are in our 39th year of marriage.
+were married on January 7, 1979 and are in our 41st year of marriage.
 We've been richly blessed with seven children and all seven have come to know Christ as their Savior, and some have been on missions trips and ministered in other ways.
 Our family now has grown with two sons-in-law and two daughters-in-law.
 Each of our oldest two daughters have children.
-Kristine has a three daughters, Abigail has two sons and one daughter, and our daughter in law, Emily has two beautiful sons with a precious little girl born in November of 2014.
-Our other daughter-in-law, Nancy has given us a beautiful little girl.
+Kristine has a three daughters and a son, Abigail has two sons and one daughter, and our daughter in law, Emily has two beautiful sons with a precious little baby girl born in November of 2014.
+Our other daughter-in-law, Nancy has given us a beautiful little girl and two sons.
 Three of our sons graduated from college: one of them graduating magna cumme laude with two degrees, one graduating with one degree and then our youngest son graduating with honors as well.
 As anyone can see, we are richly blessed!